For all GME training programs

 Your program's clinical guidelines — current, searchable, and on every phone.

-Kanon gives residency programs one place to author, update, and distribute their own clinical practice guidelines — and prove the whole team has read the current version.
+Kanon gives residency and fellowship programs one place to author, update, and distribute their own clinical practice guidelines — and prove the whole team has read the current version.

-Built by a residency program director with 25+ years in GME · live in a day
+Built by a former UME and GME director with 25+ years experience · live in 48 hours

 Mobile-first, built for the point of care